 If such questions even arise in the council of the majority, that this or that proposal should be supported, ... it is very strictly checked for compliance with the legislation.
-No one in this majority wants to support illegal things even if they would come from a deputy of the council majority or mayor himself, [just] because he is a mayor (133).
+No one in this majority wants to support illegal things in favor of a deputy from the council majority, in favor of the mayor, because he is the mayor (133_7, Pos.
+85).